Many authors writing a nonfiction book struggle with how much of their personal story to include in their book. The short answer is just enough.

 I recently worked with two different nonfiction authors, each working on their first book and each using personal and/or business experiences in their books in different ways.

 One of the authors told me she had originally outlined the book with a personal story per chapter, but once she started writing, she felt impeded in delivering the information that she wanted, tied as she was with a style that required a personal anecdote for each point.
-In the end, she cut that format from her first draft and instead used fewer examples from her own business and personal life spread through the text as amplifiers rather than the story driver.
+In the end, she cut that format from her first draft and instead used fewer examples from her own business and personal life spread through the text to illustrate a point rather than as chapter anchors.

 The second author also used personal examples and mentions from her immediate family in her nonfiction narrative.
 However, and wisely because it was largely a business book, she balanced this with mentions also from her business podcast.
 In a book about human interaction, it worked to have examples from both her personal and her business life.